olizimmermann/s3dns/README.md

 ```
 You will find all findings in your console or within in the mounted folder "./bucket_finding/"

+## Using S3DNS
+While you exploring your target, use your S3DNS instance as your DNS server.
+It will forward all DNS requests to your desired DNS server (default 1.1.1.1).
+As soon you request a domain which contains any sign of an AWS S3 bucket, it will let you know.
+The smart part of S3DNS is, it will also check each domain for CNAMES and follows them, as long no other CNAME entry is left.
+If you found a bucket, scan it like you usually would do or get a hinch of the naming of the bucket.
+Maybe you find more!

 ## Configuration

 You can configure s3dns by setting environment variables or modifying the s3dns.py script directly.